QualiSystems/BreakingPoint-Chassis-Shell-2G/README.md

 **To update online Python dependencies:**
 * If there is a live instance of the shell's driver or script, terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
 If an instance does not exist, the execution server will download the Python dependencies the next time a command of the driver or script runs.

-# Associating a CloudShell Service to a Non-Global Domain
-(if this is not a service shell - remove section)

-In order to expose a service to users of a domain that is not the Global domain, you must associate the service to the domain.
-To do this, you need to associate the service to a category that is assigned to the domain.

-When you import a service shell, most shells are automatically assigned a default service category which is associated with the Global domain.
-For custom shells, this may not be true.

-**To associate the BreakingPoint Chassis Shell 2G 2G service to a domain:**

-**Note:** The association process differs depending on the type of shell - second generation (2G) shell or first generation (1G) shell.
-The instructions below detail the steps for a 2G service shell.

-1. (Optional) To associate the service to a new service category(s):

-	**Note:** If you do not want to add a new category(s) to this shell, you can use the default category that comes out-of-the-box (if it exists).

-	• Modify the *shelldefinition.yaml* file to add a service category(s) to the shell.
-See the CloudShell Developer Guide’s [Associating categories to a service shell](https://devguide.quali.com/shells/9.0.0/customizing-shells.html#associating-categories-to-a-service-shell) article.
-Note that when importing the shell into CloudShell, the new categories will be linked automatically with the Global domain.

-2. Associate the shell’s service category (either the out-of-the-box category or the new category you created in step 1) to a non-Global domain.
-	1. In the **Manage** dashboard, click **Categories** from the left sidebar, or **Domains** if you are a domain admin.

-	2. Select **Services Categories**.

-	3. Click the service category that is associated with your service shell.

-	4. In the **Edit Category** dialog box, from the **Domains** drop-down list, select the desired domain(s).

-	5. Click **Save**.

 # References
 To download and share integrations, see [Quali Community's Integrations](https://community.quali.com/integrations).